tonypony220/starknet-devnet/README.md

 ```

 ## Disclaimer
-- This devnet should not be used as a replacement for Alpha testnet.
-After testing on devnet, be sure to test on testnet!
+- Devnet should not be used as a replacement for Alpha testnet.
+After testing on Devnet, be sure to test on testnet!
 - Hash calculation of transactions and blocks differs from the one used in Alpha testnet.
 - Specifying a block by its hash/number is not supported.
 All interaction is done with the latest block.
 - Read more in [interaction](#interaction-api).